Gfuen/AWSSecurityCert/awssecuritystudy.md

 - To use a cert with an ALB in ap- southeast- 2 you need a cert in ACM in ap- southeast- 2
 - Global Services such as CloudFront operate as though within 'us- east- 1'
 - For CloudFront think of the distribution in us- east- 1.
 The cert is deployed by ACM to the distribution -  then the distribution sends to the edge locations
+- If ACM is not available use AWS CLI to upload 3rd party certificate to IAM certificate store
+- Private keys are KMS protected - CloudTrail shows services using KMS to get the keys
+- Private CA
+      - Allows export of the private key, whereas public standard only integrates with AWS services

 ## CloudFront and SSL